surma/surma.dev/content/things/rust-to-webassembly.md

   }
 |||

-`extern "C"` blocks declare functions that we assume to be provided by ”someone else” during linking.
+`extern "C"` _blocks_ (not to be confused with extern functions above) declare functions that the compiler expects to provided by ”someone else” during linking.
 This is usually how you link against C libraries in Rust, but the mechanism works for WebAssembly as well.
 However, external functions are always implicitly unsafe, as the compiler can’t make any safety guarantees for non-Rust functions that are not present.
 As a result, we need to wrap in `unsafe { ... }` blocks whenever we call them.

 This code will compile, but our JavaScript code that instantiates the module now throws an error.
 If a WebAssembly module expects imports, they _must_ be present on the imports object.